-Cornelius Cox, 33, of Fayetteville, was sentenced to 10 years in federal prison followed by three years of supervised release and was ordered to pay a $2,400 fine on one count of possession with intent to distribute methamphetamine.
+Jermaine Donald, 35, of Fayetteville was sentenced to 10 years in prison followed by three years of supervised release for one count of possession with intent to distribute methamphetamine.

 Detectives received information in 2018 that Donald was selling methamphetamine in Northwest Arkansas, according to court documents.
 Detectives set up three purchases of methamphetamine from Donald, according to the records.

 Detectives found $8,790 in cash, cocaine, crack cocaine, digital scales, and almost 12 ounces of actual methamphetamine in a search of Donald's home, records say.